rclone/rclone/docs/content/drive.md

 Show sizes as storage quota usage, not actual size.

-Show the size of a file as the the storage quota used.
+Show the size of a file as the storage quota used.
 This is the current version plus any older versions that have been set to keep forever.